 Faculty from all Schools/Colleges on the AMC are welcome to apply.
 Following a competitive application process, approximately 20 participants are accepted into each cohort.
 Six spots within each cohort are reserved for faculty in the School of Medicine.

 Each School/College may submit complete application packets for up to 2 qualified applicants (refer to this page for details of the application process and packet).
 These applications must include all components described on the website in addition to a letter from their Dean, or supervisor, extending support for the applicant and agreeing to the tuition cost of $2,600.00 per applicant for the faculty member(s) from their School/College.
 No faculty outside of the SOM will be able to participate without this support from their School/College.

 Deadline to Apply

-The deadline for applications for the 2014/2015 TSP cohort was Monday March 17, 2014.
+The deadline for applications for the 2015/2016 TSP cohort is Monday March 16, 2015.
 Please note all applications will need to include a concept for a curriculum development or education research project as well as a commitment of protected time from the applicant’s department.